MuhammadDF/comp423-course-notes/docs/tutorials/rust-setup.md

 git remote add origin https://github.com/<your-username>/rust-dev-cont.git
 ```
 Replace `<your-username>` with your GitHub username.
 1. Check your default branch name with the subcommand `git branch`.
 If it's not `main`, rename it to `main` with the following command: `git branch -M main`.
 Old versions of `git` use the name `master` for the primary branch.
-However, these days `main` is the standard primary branch name.
+However, `main` is the standard primary branch name ever since 2020.

 1. Push your local commits to the GitHub repository:
 ``` bat
 git push --set-upstream origin main
 ```
 !!! note
     `git push --set-upstream origin main`: This command pushes the `main` branch to the remote repository `origin`.
-The `--set-upstream` flag sets up the `main` branch to track the remote branch, meaning future pushes and pulls can be done without specifying the branch name and just writing `git push origin` when working on your local `main` branch.
+The `--set-upstream` flag sets up the `main` branch to track the remote branch `origin/main`, meaning future pushes and pulls can be done without specifying the branch name and just writing `git push origin` when working on your local `main` branch.
 This long flag has a corresponding `-u` short flag.
-You can now refresh your browser to see that the same commit you made locally has now been pushed to the remote Github Repo.
+You can now refresh your GitHub repository in your browser to see that the same commit you made locally has now been pushed to remote.
 You can also use `git log` locally to see the commit ID and message which should match the ID of the most recent commit on GitHub.

 ---